 Look at Puxin Limited, another cheap stock that got a massive jolt when they crushed earnings to end 2021.

-The stock went up 112% in a single day!
+At one point, the stock was up 112% on the day earnings were released!

 This is why I’m telling all my followers that they need to move ASAP on this $2 stock.